Mental Health Resources for Staff

-- Recommendations will be made by the ISRC members, which may include a referral to one of the PSSP members, case conference, teaching strategies and/or referral to a community partner.
+- Recommendations will be made by the ISRC members, which may include a referral to one of the PSSP members, a case conference, further social-emotional strategies and/or referral to community resources.

-- Recommendations are followed up on, observation and documentation of the frequency, duration and intensity of the concerns.
+- Recommendations are followed up on, and monitored

 - The ISRC welcomes return visits for further support if needed.